What is EMDR?

 Oftentimes traumatic experiences can change our beliefs about ourselves and the people around us.
 With eye movement desensitization and reprocessing we not only target the specific experiences to and lower the intensity of your response to it, but also the beliefs that were formed as a result of these experiences.
 EMDR therapy can help you see the cognitive mismatch of thoughts and beliefs: what was in the past and what you know about yourself now, after the event.

 EMDR helps link, blend and consolidate past negative experiences into a present adaptive network.
 This means that it supports your neural (brain) network in keeping what is helpful for you now and letting go of what is no longer necessary to ruminate or reflect on.
-Learn more about EMDR here.
+Learn more about how EMDR works and research and evidence supporting this approach

 Does EMDR Work with Trauma?